Traditional Italian Food: The Best Traditional Italian Dishes

 Mozzarella

 Mozzarella is one of the most representative cheeses in Italy: it was created in a monastery, during the middle ages, and its production follows the same old procedure since the beginning.
-To make mozzarella, milk has to be handled by knowing hands, or the ending result won’t be great.
+To make mozzarella, milk has to be handled with knowing hands, or the ending result won’t be great.

 Parmigiano and Grana Padano